Skip to main content

 14 mentions Positive Neutral Negative

 Overall, players find the grinding aspect of the game to be tedious and repetitive, often detracting from the overall experience.
 While some puzzles are engaging, the process of finding objects and navigating the environment can feel frustrating and monotonous.
-Despite its short length, the game may require significant time investment for completion, leading to mixed feelings about its replay value.
+Despite its short length and potential for replay value, the tedious controls and linear gameplay hinder enjoyment for many users.

 • “You'll need a second life for grinding, mate.”